php-dev-br/laravel-doc-pt-br/fortify.md

 <a name="customizing-the-authentication-pipeline"></a>

-### Customizing the Authentication Pipeline
+### Customizing The Authentication Pipeline

 Laravel Fortify authenticates login requests through a pipeline of invokable classes.
 If you would like, you may define a custom pipeline of classes that login requests should be piped through.
 Each class should have an `__invoke` method which receives the incoming `Illuminate\Http\Request` instance and, like [middleware](middleware.md), a `$next` variable that is invoked in order to pass the request to the next class in the pipeline.

 To define your custom pipeline, you may use the `Fortify::authenticateThrough` method.
 This method accepts a closure which should return the array of classes